UKCloud/documentation/articles/connectivity/conn-faq.md

 ## How is resiliency managed on the external networks?

-Networks such as the HSCN and Internet are brought into UKCloud via diverse routes to ensure resilience of the connections.
-In the case of internet connectivity, it also uses diverse supplier networks to ensure supplier resilience.
+Networks such as the internet and HSCN are brought into UKCloud via diverse routes to ensure resilience of the connections.
+In the case of internet connectivity, we also use diverse supplier networks to ensure supplier resilience.
 Once within the UKCloud environment, we use Border Gateway Protocols (BGP) and our private inter-DC fibre networks to triangulate the network connections.
-This means that in the event of an issue with one of networks within a single DC, we can reroute external connectivity via the second DC.
+This means that in the event of an issue with one of the networks within a single DC, we can reroute external connectivity via the second DC.

 ## Why doesn't the UKCloud SLA extend to external connectivity such as PSN and the internet?